Josef Jennewein

-Josef Jennewein (21 November 1919 – 27 July 1943) was a German alpine skier and world champion.
+Josef Jennewein (21 November 1919 – 27 July 1943) was an Austrian-German alpine skier and world champion.
 During World War II, he served first in the Wehrmacht and then in the Luftwaffe, and was credited with 86 air victories.
 He was awarded the Knight's Cross of the Iron Cross of Nazi Germany.

 Early life and sports career

 Jennewein was born on 21 November 1919 at St Anton in the Tyrolean Alps, Austria.
 He became a world champion in the combined event in Zakopane in 1939, and received silver medals in slalom and in downhill.
 In 1941 Jennewein participated at the FIS Alpine World Ski Championships 1941 in Cortina d'Ampezzo, Italy and won gold medals in downhill and the combined event.
 In 1946, the results were cancelled by the FIS because of the limited number of participants from only German-friendly countries during World War II.

 World War II

 Jennewein joined the Luftwaffe as a fighter pilot and was posted to 4.
 Einsatzstaffel of Jagdfliegerschule 5 (JFS 5—5th Fighter Pilot School).
 In June 1941, most of the Luftwaffe fighter units were transferred east in preparation for Operation Barbarossa, the invasion of the Soviet Union launched on 22 June 1941.
-To augment the remaining fighter units fighting on the Western Front, JFS 5 was tasked with creation of a fourth squadron named 4.
+To augment the remaining fighter units fighting on the Western Front, JFS 5 was tasked with the creation of a fourth squadron named 4.
 Einsatzstaffel — action or combat squadron — in June 1941.
 The Einsatzstaffel was placed under the command of Oberleutnant Fülbert Zink.
 In early July, the Einsatzstaffel transferred to Octeville-sur-Mer, north of Le Havre.
 There, 4.
 Einsatzstaffel was subordinated to the Stab (headquarters unit) of Jagdgeschwader 2 "Richthofen" (JG 2—2nd Fighter Wing) and flew fighter protection in the area of Le Havre.
 Initially, 4.
 Einsatzstaffel was equipped with the Messerschmitt Bf 109 E-4 and E-7, later with the Bf 109 F-1 and F-2.

 On 20 September 1941, the Royal Air Force (RAF) flew three "Circus" operations named No. 100A, 100B and 100C, against various targets in northern France.
 Circus No. 100A headed for the Hazebrouck marshalling yards, "Circus" No. 100B attacked the Abbeville marshalling yards, and Circus 100C targeted the shipyards at Rouen.
-Following the days actions, pilots on both sides overclaimed the number of aerial victories.
+Following the day's actions, pilots on both sides overclaimed the number of aerial victories.
 That day, flying his fourth combat mission, Jennewein claimed three Supermarine Spitfire fighters shot down near Fécamp.
-On 15 October, the RAF flew "Ramrod" No. 69 mission against the Le Havre docks.
+On 15 October, the RAF flew the "Ramrod" No. 69 mission against the Le Havre docks.
 Twelve Bristol Blenheim bombers from Westhampnett, escorted by Spitfire fighters from No. 234 Squadron, were intercepted by Bf 109 Luftwaffe fighters.
 In this encounter, Jennewein claimed the destruction of a Spitfire fighter and a Blenheim bomber.